catluver32/human-patience-ai/README.md

 ## AI Use Statement

-AI tools were used to assist with brainstorming, outlining, editing, chart explanation, literature review organization, and research writing support.
-The student researchers are responsible for reviewing all content, verifying the data, and ensuring that the final claims accurately reflect the collected survey responses.
+AI tools were utilized for brainstorming and outlining the research paper.